EU Trade Policy

 According to the provisions of the TFEU, negotiations with third countries are conducted by the European Commission, in consultation with the member states within the framework of the Trade Policy Committee, appointed by the Council to assist it in this work and under any directives the Council may address to it.
 The European Commission regularly reports to the Trade Policy Committee and the European Parliament on the progress of negotiations.

 Therefore, member states, including Greece, play an active role in various stages of preparation, whether in negotiations with third countries in trade and investment or in related legislative measures.
-The Ministry of Foreign Affairs (B6 Directorate for Multilateral Economic Relations and Trade Policy) is responsible for preparing and coordinating EU trade policy issues.
-To shape Greece's positions, the B6 Directorate collaborates with other Directorates of the Ministry of Foreign Affairs, relevant Ministries, and various interest groups.
+The Ministry of Foreign Affairs is responsible for preparing and coordinating EU trade policy issues, in collaboration with relevant Ministries, and various interest groups.

 Greece's main priorities within the framework of trade policy include, among others, services, notably maritime services, promoting the system of Geographical Indications protection in third countries, opening markets for competitive agricultural products (e.g., olive oil, olives, canned peaches, etc.), protecting sensitive agricultural products in the EU market.